 Spring Harvest: Online Edition

-Joining in the festivities of Spring Harvest, our on-site restaurant, Estate Vaucluse House, will be offering cuisine inspired by the kitchen garden and a special high tea.
 Plus, we've pulled together a range of Spring Harvest-inspired cookbooks and kitchen items available for purchase from our online store.

-See our full Spring Harvest program below.
+Explore our full Spring Harvest program below.

 Join Uncle Fred of Fred’s Bush Tucker as he shares his knowledge of traditional cooking techniques and flavours.